 Your thesis should be prepared in accordance with the formatting instructions described in the previous section.
 Please check each of your copies before submission to ensure that all required components are included and that the pages are in proper order.
 If your project is bound with components missing or if the page order is not correct, you will be responsible for the cost of corrections.

 Remember that the Approval page, signed by your reader(s), must be included in each copy of your thesis.
-An example of the Approval page is shown in Appendix C.
+An example of the Approval page is shown in Appendix A.

 Remember to include a flyleaf page (blank page) at the beginning and end of each copy of your thesis, and separate each copy with colored paper.